Fire safety, forest preservation, environmental protection

 In fact, California bay laurel trees contain more “volatile” (aka “essential”) oils than do eucalyptus trees.
 Bay trees also grow closer to the ground so they can be more easily be ignited than taller, stout-trunked eucalyptus trees by grass and chaparral fires common in the hills.
 So bay trees could be labeled more “flammable” than eucalyptus or some other tree species, but this misses the larger point that all living trees are more resistant to ignition in a wildfire than grasses and smaller plants without thick, fire-resistant trunks.

-Pine and eucalyptus, like redwoods, bays and oaks all burned in the Hills fire, and therefore all generated firebrands—as did houses and other structures that burned.
-Human judgment, including by homeowners, and poor fire preparedness planning were more responsible for the fire’s catastrophic result than trees were.
-All this is detailed in the aforementioned official reports on the 1991 Hills fire, available for interested readers, here:
+Human judgment, including by homeowners, and poor fire preparedness planning by our officials, were more responsible for the fire’s catastrophic result than trees were.
+All this is detailed in the official reports on the 1991 Hills fire referenced above, and available for interested readers, here:

-VIEW THESE CRITICAL REPORTS on the 1991 HILLS FIRE, and wildfire in general:
+READ THESE CRITICAL REPORTS about the 1991 Hills Fire, and wildfire and vegetation in general: